Phalguna2510/ML_Practice/README.md

 # ML_Regression
-How I learnt basic regression techniques
+This repository consists the code of my practises while indulging in basic regression techniques using minor datasets.